 My 5 go to Glute activation exercises – a hot topic

-Your glute or correctly named gluteus maximus is regarded as one of the strongest muscles in the human body.
-It is connected to the coccyx, or tailbone, as well as other surrounding bones.
+Then we need to talk about GLUTES. the glute or known as your butt and is the biggest and strongest muscle in your body.
+Your glute or correctly named gluteus maximus is connected to the coccyx, or tailbone, as well as other surrounding bones.
 The gluteus maximus muscle is responsible for movement of the hip and thigh.

 Glute activation is talked about a lot and for good reason.
 Inactive glutes are very common.
 By activating your glutes, you can

 • run faster

 The reason they become inactive as most of the time our glutes are used to do a great deal of sitting, such as: